Uniqueness and superposition of the space-distribution dependent Zakai equations

 \section{Conclusion}

-In the paper, we consider the Zakai equations from nonlinear filtering problems of McKean-Vlasov stochastic differential equations with correlated noises.
-First, we establish the Kushner-Stratonovich equations, the Zakai equations and the distribution-dependent Zakai equations.
-And then, the pathwise uniqueness, uniqueness in joint law and uniqueness in law of weak solutions for the distribution-dependent Zakai equations are shown.
-Finally, we prove a superposition principle between the distribution-dependent Zakai equations and distribution-dependent Fokker-Planck equations.
-As a by-product, we give some conditions under which distribution-dependent Fokker-Planck equations have unique weak solutions.
+In the paper, we consider the space-distribution dependent Zakai equations from nonlinear filtering problems of McKean-Vlasov SDEs with correlated noises.
+Firstly, we establish the space-distribution dependent Kushner-Stratonovich equations and the space-distribution dependent Zakai equations.
+Secondly, the pathwise uniqueness of strong solutions for the space-distribution dependent Kushner-Stratonovich equations and the space-distribution dependent Zakai equations is shown.
+Finally, we prove a superposition principle between the space-distribution dependent Zakai equations and space-distribution dependent Fokker-Planck equations.
+As a by-product, we give some conditions under which space-distribution dependent Fokker-Planck equations have weak solutions.